QuickBlox/Documentation/docs/4_android/6_Push_notifications.md

         });
 ```

-### Disabling subscribing at all
+### Disabling push subscriptions functionality
 If you don’t want to use auto subscribe feature at all, just do not set ```meta-data```.

-In case you were subscribed, now want to unsubscribe and do not subscribe again use global setting ```SubscribePushStrategy.NEVER```
+In case you were subscribed, and now you wish to unsubscribe and do not subscribe again use global setting ```SubscribePushStrategy.NEVER```
 like this:
 ```java
 // default SubscribePushStrategy.ALWAYS